saif-awal/delta-demo/README.md

 # delta-demo
-This is a practise for myself!!
+This is a practise for myself & myself!!
-I did it again..
+I did it again...